gallaure/outbound/getting-started.md

 ## 4. Update the React app

 Now that the back end has been updated, let's update the React app to add the functionality to upload and view images for a note.
+Open *src/App.js* and make the following changes.

 a.
 First add the `Storage` class to your Amplify imports.